vihangm96/verily-hello-vc/README.md

 - `git push origin hello-vc`

 Click on link -> pull request with description.

-## Resolve a merge conflict

-TODO: figure out merge conflict steps. (create a PR, then merge it, then create a PR that conflicts with that)

 ## Find a friend to approve your pull request!